-What is benzo(a)pyrene?
+What is BENZO(A)PYRENE?

 Benzo(a)pyrene is part of a class of chemicals called polycyclic aromatic hydrocarbons (PAH).
 PAHs usually occur as complex mixtures, not as single compounds.
-Benzo(a)pyrene is often used as an indicator chemical to measure exposure to PAH mixtures.
-The United States Environmental Protection Agency (EPA) lists benzo(a)pyrene as a drinking water contaminant, a hazardous air pollutant, and a hazardous substance.
+Benzo(a)pyrene is on the priority pollutant list published by the U.S. Environmental Protection Agency (EPA).